 1949 After a pause of 10 years, publication of Die Warte des Tempels is resumed in September.
 Rundschreiben keeps members informed.

 1950 Management office installed at Mozartstraße 58, where meetings and religious services were held.
-Treffpunkt Mozartstraße became hub of social
+Treffpunkt Mozartstraße became hub of social activities.

 1954, at a General Meeting in September a revision of the 20 year-old constitution is propose.